farid324301/olist-ecommerce-sales-analysis/README.md

 The SQL queries used for Customer Insight and RFM segmentation can be found [here](sql/customer_insight.sql).

 ## Entity Relationship Diagram (ERD)

+# Data Structure & Initial Checks

+The project uses a relational e-commerce dataset consisting of multiple interconnected tables related to customers, orders, products, and transactional activities.

+The data model was structured in Power BI using a star-schema-like approach to support analytical reporting and dashboard performance.

 > ![ERD](image/erd.png)